HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 to happen.
 Unfortunately, our test suite doesn’t work quite the same way and it won’t know to go looking for our page classes in this new folder.
 We could add a require line at the top of every file that needs to use one of these SitePrism classes.
-This is actually the Rspec recommended method because it ensures that, when you run only one test file, the boot time is as fast as possible.
+This is actually the RSpec recommended method because it ensures that, when you run only one test file, the boot time is as fast as possible.
 This app is not going to be big enough to have performance concerns and I’d rather this was just done for us so we’re going to pre-load all of our classes.